 Cocuzè carries the velocity of the USA, the poise of Europe, the colour of Africa, and the ethos of India.
 It carries boardroom discipline and lime’s humility.
 It carries my daughter’s laughter and the hush of water from a small fountain that keeps a room honest.

 Boardrooms taught me how to carry an idea from one room to many.
-But here, scale is not an echo thinning in a hallway - it’s a river finding depth.
 At Cocuzè, growth will mean roots, not reach.

 Homes that heal.
 Materials that tell the truth.
 Craft that outlasts weather and fashion.